atavacron/Svica/README.md

 This uses the bellman-ford algo. to identify instances for arbitrage amongst 18 of the most liquid currencies.
 The cross-rates are queried via YQL and the shortest path is found using an edited networkx script that does not terminate on negative cycles.
+This is also my first attempt at building a live web application from the ground up.
+Any constructive criticism is welcome.

 Svica v1.1.2